-Billions of people are at risk of contracting a mosquito borne disease each year, with over a million people dying each year.
-Malaria is believed to be responsible for half of mosquito related deaths each year, with the remainder being diseases such as yellow fever, chikungunya, dengue fever etc.
+More than one million people die from mosquito borne diseases each year.
+Malaria is believed to be responsible for half of mosquito related deaths, while the remainder are diseases such as yellow fever, chikungunya and dengue fever.

-Experienced travelers should already be familiar with some of the disease that mosquitoes carry.
+It's important before you go traveling you are familiar with the disease mosquitoes may carry.
 Yellow fever and dengue fever are two common viral illnesses travelers need to be aware of.
 Fortunately, Yellow fever is vaccine preventable.

 Malaria is another disease that travelers need to know.
 This blood-borne, parasitic infection is a global killer.
 Chikungunya fever is carried by the Asian Tiger Mosquito and the same mosquito which carries yellow fever.
 Zika virus and filariasis are also worth mentioning.
 There are many other infections carried by mozzies and they all help make up a list of reasons to not get bitten!